 Field placement: Community Farm Alliance

-Morgan is currently completing her field work at the Community Farm Alliance in Berea, Kentucky.
-Her work includes advocating for programs that offer financial incentives for low-income households to purchase fresh produce from farmer's markets, bridging the gap between Kentuckians facing food insecurity and local farmers.
-Through community organizing and outreach, she is building a coalition that links the interests of urban and rural communities in solidarity for ending hunger and poverty across the state.
+Morgan completed her field work at the Community Farm Alliance in Berea, Kentucky.
+Her work included advocating for programs that offer financial incentives for low-income households to purchase fresh produce from farmer's markets, bridging the gap between Kentuckians facing food insecurity and local farmers.
+Through community organizing and outreach, she built a coalition that links the interests of urban and rural communities in solidarity for ending hunger and poverty across the state.

 Policy placement: The Brookings Institution